catmullj19/github-demo/README.md

 # github-demo
-Simple demo repo to show the git rworkflow
+Simple demo repo to show the basic git workflow